Josh Jung Player Props: Rangers vs. Nationals

-On Saturday, Josh Jung (.286 batting average in his past 10 games, with four doubles, two home runs, two walks and eight RBI) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:05 PM ET.
+On Sunday, Josh Jung (.610 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 12:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Nationals.
+He hit two homers in his last game (going 2-for-4) in his most recent game against the Nationals.

 Josh Jung Game Info & Props vs. the Nationals